eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Kibana provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.
 	- Kibana is a source-available data visualization dashboard software for Elasticsearch.
 + Knowledge of NoSQL technologies (e.g. Cassandra, MongoDB, Redis, etc.) and/or search-based data stores and libraries (Lucene, Solr, etc.)
++ Knowledge of NoSQL technologies (e.g. Cassandra, MongoDB, Redis, etc.) and/or search-based data stores and libraries (Lucene, Solr, etc.